-Requiem (1999-present) is a Death Metal band from Haapajarvi, Finland.
+Requiem (1999-present): a Death Metal band from Haapajarvi, Finland.

 he history of Requiem goes back to 1999 in Haapajärvi, Finland.
 Originally as a trio, the founding members of Arto Räisälä (guitar), Matti Auvinen (bass/vocals) and Rami Repola (drums) started as melodic death/power metal band with Neo-Classical vibrations as displayed on their first demo Gods Of War released in late autumn of 1999.